List of All My Children characters: Marissa Tasker (deceased)

 The daughter of Krystal Carey and David Hayward was an assistant to Liza Colby.
 After a flirtation with Scott Chandler, she married JR Chandler.
 In Krystal's dream, Marissa was the late Babe Carey's fraternal twin sister.
-The adoptive mother of JR and Babe's son AJ who began a relationship with Bianca Montgomery, she was said to be dead on May 2, 2013.
+The adoptive mother of JR's and Babe's son AJ who began a relationship with Bianca Montgomery, she was said to be dead on May 2, 2013.